elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

 Stakeholders want reliable results at minimal cost, which is normally a balancing act because on the one hand data might be costly, in monetary terms, time or both.
-On the other statistical power, the probability of the sample result to convey the truth of the population, benefits from more data.
+On the other, statistical power, the probability of the sample result to convey the truth of the population, benefits from more data.

 In some domains there is also a need to stop collecting as soon as possible for ethical reasons.